ispeakfishlanguage/little-star/README.md

 - __The Join Now Page__

   - This page will allow the user to get in contact with the Little Stars performance club to start their kids personal journey with the performing arts.
-The user will be able specify their child's as well as their own information, and some channel to reach to them with more information personalised to just their situation.
+The user will be able specify their child's as well as their own information, and some channel to reach to them with more information personalized to just their situation.
 The user will be asked to submit their full name, telephone number and email address, as well as their child's name and age.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)